-For the exhibition pieces I have printed images of proud and beautiful Black and Brown people on pages of a book called The European Enlightment: Zeitalter der Aufklärung published in 1976.
-The book gives an overview of the European and German Enlightment and provides an insight as well as historical context to Arno’s life and work.
-This particular book was part of my 2017-performance Daughter of Diaspora I did at the Decolonial Summer school in Middelburg (NL).
-As a result from the performance some of the pages contain angry texts and remarks by the Black and Brown students who’s ancestors are not considered here.
+“For the exhibition pieces I have printed images of proud and beautiful Black and Brown people on pages of a book called The European Enlightenment: Zeitalter der Aufklärung published in 1976.
+The book gives an overview of the European Enlightenment.
+This particular book was part of my 2017 performance Daughter of Diaspora at the Decolonial Summer School in Middelburg.
+As a result from the performance some of the pages contain angry remarks by the Black and Brown students whose ancestors are not considered here.
 A basic principle of the Enlightenment says that knowledge is more important than origin.
 Everyone is born a ‘tabula rasa’ and gains knowledge and experience during their life.
 Everyone has the same start; accordingly, everyone deserves the same opportunities for emancipation and democratic living conditions.
 In 1712 – the same year that Jean Jacques Rousseau was born – Willy Lynch gave an infamous speech to slave owners in the Colony of Virginia, sharing his methods of oppressing Black slaves.
 The term ‘lynching’ is derived from his name.